Choosing The Right Vet

 Mandatory U.S. Veterinary Qualifications

-When you are looking for a vet, check to make sure that the veterinarian you are considering is licensed in the U.S. and in your state.
+When you are looking for a vet, check to make sure that the veterinarian you are considering is licensed in the U.S. and your state.
 You may also what to take the time to find out if other people working in the hospital are licensed, such as registered veterinary technicians.
 Pop into the vet's office and take a look around, if you don't see the certifications hanging in the reception area, simply ask to see their licenses or contact your state board of veterinary medicine for more information.

 Here are the two certifications you are looking for: